lr360/multi-level-cache/README.md

   `localOptions` to an object to be used when creating the local cache.
   * `remoteOptions` - if a string is passed in for the remoteCache then set `remoteOptions` to an object to be used when creating the remote cache.
+  * `localCacheInvalidationOptions` - if a string is passed in for the localCacheInvalidation then set `localCacheInvalidationOptions` to an object to be used when creating the local invalidation cache.
   * `ttl` - set a default ttl on call cache objects, may be overridden by setting the ttl during a `set` call.